 legal advice before you go to court.

-If you have been convicted of a driving offence including alcohol after 1 February 2015, the court may make a Mandatory Interlock Order.
+If you have been convicted of a driving offence including alcohol after 1 February 2015, the court may make an Alcohol Interlock Order.

 If you do not get the interlock driver licence, you will be disqualified from driving for 5 years from the date of conviction.